-Let’s look at another news story about a study.
-From The Washington Post, this time: “New Drug Tricks Metabolism into Burning Fat as if You’ve Just Finished a Meal.”
+Consider another news story about a study from The Washington Post, this time: “New Drug Tricks Metabolism into Burning Fat as if You’ve Just Finished a Meal.”

 There’s a very typical photo at the top of the page of an overweight individual shown from the ankles up to the neck, with no view of the head.
 One blogger refers to these types of photos as “headless fatties.”